 You can come to a point in your career where you feel like you’re trudging through your workdays and stuck in your career.
 Many people reach this point and still stay in a career they hate.
 But, maybe it is time for a change!

 When you feel like your career is going nowhere, you should create a list of goals that you want to achieve from your work.
-Analyse the industries and positions you would benefit from that excite you as a new career.
+Analyse the industries and positions you would benefit from, and that excite you as a potential new career.
 Figure out the next steps and apply yourself to start the process of moving forward.

 To discover what your career change should look like and choose a pathway that fits who you are, you need to get to know yourself.
 The important career-changing steps all involve analysing research and your career goals.
 So, what are the next steps?

 When considering a career change, a good place to start is by making a list.
 You can write out your goals that you might have lost track of somewhere along the way.
 From these goals, you can note down career options.
 With a quick search, you will be able to find jobs and industries that are aiming to achieve the same goals that you are.
 Perhaps these are the places you should be looking into.

 Try to narrow down your selection to three options and only choose more if they are in similar areas, like front end developer and UX design, for example.
 But, if they are in different industries, then don’t select more than three.
 What will you do with this list?
 Research everything you can about each profession!

 For this part, it is a good idea to use a spreadsheet to keep things organized.
 You should research things like the occupation’s outlook for the next ten years, the average and the entry-level salaries and how difficult it is to find a job.
 You should also note if these positions require certain qualifications and how you could afford to get these.